About Your Stay

-Parking Structure 3 is the main parking and long-term parking for the hospital, with no time limit.
+Parking Structure 3 is the main and long-term parking for the hospital, with no time limit.
 It is located off X Street near the main hospital entrance.

 Short-term parking (1-hour limit) is also available in Lot 3, located off X Street next to the traffic circle at the main hospital entrance.